Na Mooneys

 Na Mooneys (The Mooneys in Irish Gaelic) are an Irish folk music band from County Donegal, formed in late 2013 / early 2014 by Altan's Mairéad Ní Mhaonaigh and her family.

 History

 Na Mooneys was formed in late 2013 / early 2014 by Mairéad Ní Mhaonaigh (from Irish folk music band Altan) and her siblings Anna Ní Mhaonaigh and Gearóid Ó Maonaigh along with Mairéad Ní Mhaonaigh's nephew, Ciarán Ó Maonaigh, on the occasion of the very last Frankie Kennedy Winter School which occurred in Gweedore, County Donegal, Ireland where they performed their first ever show.

 On their Facebook page (created on 7 January 2016), the band describe themselves as «a family of musicians & singers from the Donegal Gaeltacht» playing Irish traditional music.

-The band Na Mooneys recorded their debut (eponymous) album Na Mooneys in early 2016 in Manus Lunny's studios in Co.
-Donegal, Ireland.
+The band Na Mooneys recorded their debut (eponymous) album Na Mooneys in early 2016 in Manus Lunny's studios in County Donegal, Ireland.
 The album was released on 6 October 2016.